seetadev/Web3-Play-Physics/README.md

 2. Binance: Binance smart contracts for light client are implemented.
 Please visit https://github.com/seetadev/Web3-Play-Physics/tree/main/BSC-Smart-Contract-Light-Implement.
 The 2 marketplaces that we wish to focus to analyze the total volumes of the game played are Bombcrypto Marketplace (BSC) and Elfin Marketplace (BSC).

 3. MultiChain: MultiChain Webapp integration with SocialCalc for analysis, tabulation, graphing, charting and visualization.
 Please visit https://github.com/seetadev/Web3-Play-Physics/tree/main/Game-Dashboard-Covalent-BSC/multichain-web-app

+4. Near: We are developing a user feedback app to stores feature requests from users, allowing to pay for a customized version of the Play Physics app.
+Please visit

 # Steps to Run the game